GoogleCloudPlatform/cluster-health-scanner/README.md

 kubectl get nodes -o custom-columns="${CUSTOM_COLS}"
 ```

-This will output a table with columns showing the node names and the status of
+This outputs a table with columns showing the node names and the status of each
-each of their tags.
+of their tags.

-If the command `watch` is installed, you can create a quick screen for live
+If the command `watch` is installed, you can create a dynamic display for live
 updates.

 ```bash
 watch -n 10 -d "kubectl get nodes -o custom-columns=${CUSTOM_COLS}"
 ```

-Watch will rerun the table display command every 10 seconds, highlighting any
+`watch` reruns the table display command every 10 seconds, highlighting any
-changes that occur each time.
+changes.

 ### 3.4 Cleanup

-After deploying and running CHS, users might desire to clean up their
+After deploying and running CHS, users may wish to clean up the installation.
-installation.

 #### Uninstalling Health Runner Helm Release

-To uninstall the Health Runner (a Helm release), simply use the name of the
+To uninstall the Health Runner (a Helm release), use the release name
-release `RELEASE_NAME` in the following command:
+(`RELEASE_NAME`) in the following command:

 ```bash
 helm uninstall RELEASE_NAME
 ```

 #### Removing Leftover CronJobs and Jobs

-Using the Health Runner Helm chart makes clean up simpler, but it's important
+While the Health Runner Helm chart simplifies cleanup, it's important to remove
-to remove any lingering CronJobs and Jobs in the cluster that don't get removed
+any lingering CronJobs and Jobs in the cluster that are not removed
 automatically.

-You can list these with the commands like the following:
+You can list these with commands such as the following:

 ```bash
 kubectl get cronjobs | grep healthcheck